 5 gravel routes in Haute Maurienne Vanoise

-With its countless trails and former military high mountain tracks, the Haute Maurienne offers many possibilities for gravel outings.
-5 ideas for itineraries by Jérôme Furbeyre, mountain leader and bike guide specializing in gravel.
+With its countless trails and former high-mountain military tracks, the Haute Maurienne offers a wealth of possibilities for gravel outings.
+5 route ideas by Jérôme Furbeyre, mountain guide and gravel specialist bike guide.

 5 gravel routes on Haute Maurienne Vanoise, what is gravel?